Stopping child sexual abuse starts in Texas.

 Three out of five children never tell someone that they have been sexually abused.
 Most children are unlikely to disclose sexual abuse to an adult, and a low percentage of all incidents are ultimately reported to authorities.

-Child sexual abuse is an Adverse Childhood Experience (ACE) that can have lifelong consequences for the health and well-being of survivors well into adulthood.
-Lifelong impacts include increased risks for:
+Child sexual abuse is an Adverse Childhood Experience (ACE) with consequences that can follow victims well into adulthood.
+The impacts affect both mental and physical health:

 Mental Health Challenges